skeggse/node-leash/README.md

 - Add unittests!
 - Add some form of JSON serialization, to handle transfer of objects?
 - Add RPC!
-- Improve id allocation to enhance protocol backwards compatibility
+- Improve index allocation to enhance protocol backwards compatibility
 - Figure out support for [engine.io](https://github.com/LearnBoost/engine.io)
   - engine.io does not support binary data, only utf-8 strings.